InnoRenew-CoE/floor-plan-editor/README.md

 ## About
 This project is a web based floor plan renderer that exports floor plans to a JSON compatible imports for Grafana Floor Plan plugin.
-The plugin repository is available at : https://github.com/InnoRenew-CoE/grafana-floor-panel A Github hosted static page can ba accessed at: https://innorenew-coe.github.io/floor-plan/
+<p> The plugin repository is available at : https://github.com/InnoRenew-CoE/grafana-floor-panel </p>
+<p> A Github hosted static page can ba accessed at: https://innorenew-coe.github.io/floor-plan/</p>

-To self-host, you can build the static page your self.
+<p>To self-host, you can build the static page your self. </p>

 # create-svelte